doxygen/doxygen/src/doxygen.md

-If the parser indicates it needs preprocessing via ParserInterface::needsPreprocessing(), doxygen will call preprocessFile() on the file before calling ParserInterface::parseInput().
+If the parser indicates it needs preprocessing via ParserInterface::needsPreprocessing(), doxygen will call preprocessFile() on the file.

+A second step is to convert multiline C++-style comments into C style comments for easier processing later on.
+As side effect of this step also aliases (ALIASES option) are resolved.
+The function that performs these 2 tasks is called convertCppComments().

+*Note:* Alias resolution should better be done in a separate step as it is now coupled to C/C++ code and does not work automatically for other languages!

+The third step is the actual language parsing and is done by calling ParserInterface::parseInput() on the parser interface returned by the ParserManager.

-The result of parsing is a tree of Entry objects
+The result of parsing is a tree of Entry objects.
 These Entry objects are wrapped in a EntryNav object and stored on disk using Entry::createNavigationIndex() on the root node of the tree.